 COVID-19 is disruptive, upsetting, and creating a lot of uncertainty.
 We encourage you to prioritize taking care of yourselves, loved ones, and neighbors.
 If you’d also like to help transform our government, below is a guide on how to do so safely.
 Nothing is more important to Swing Left than the health of our community.

-There are plenty of ways you can help beat Trump and the GOP right from the comfort and safety of your home.
-Swing Left offers virtual tools to help you maximize your impact on the closest races in Super States across the country.
+Swing Left offers virtual tools to help you maximize your impact on the closest races in key states across the country.
 In this guide you'll find:

 What you can do from your home

 By volunteering, you can make a personal impact on elections that goes beyond voting.
 It's also a great way to keep busy during these trying times.
 You can visit Swing Left’s events page to join existing virtual events in your community, and join a Swing Left local group near you to participate in or help host their virtual events!

 As always, but especially during the COVID-19 pandemic, we encourage you to be conscious of people’s well-being and priorities.
 Be extra understanding, caring, and delicate when talking with prospective voters, volunteers, or donors during this time.

 Calling Georgia voters to make sure they turn out to vote in the January 5 runoff elections is a proven and effective way to help Democrats flip the Senate.
 You can call voters right now from the comfort and safety of your home—no matter where you live!